Faiz7274/Assigments_and_Projects-Faizal_Shaikh/README.md

 # Assigments_and_Projects-Faizal_Shaikh
-Folder for all Projects and Assignments
+Folder for all Projects and Assignments from my certifications and college courses

 It contains the following courses

 CS F407 - AI